About Us

 Write or post your views supporting or defending the Monarchy on media websites, blogs, and social media – and of course to federal and provincial legislators.

-Ask your faith leader to include prayer for The Queen and the Royal Family in every service.
+Ask your faith leader to include prayer for The King and the Royal Family in every service.

-At the post office, buy stamps with The Queen’s picture.
-The domestic letter rate stamp of The Queen is a compulsory item which all Canada Post outlets must carry.
+At the post office, buy stamps with The King’s picture.
+The domestic letter rate stamp of The King is a compulsory item which all Canada Post outlets must carry.

 Encourage the celebration of Victoria Day as the monarch’s official birthday in Canada.

-Suggest that streets, public buildings or similarly suitable public places be named after the Queen and members of the Royal Family.
+Suggest that streets, public buildings or similarly suitable public places be named after the King and members of the Royal Family.

 See that monarchical and historical buildings and monuments are kept in good repair.